 Campsites in Potawatomi State Park

-The Potawatomi State Park campground offers 123 campsites and 40 with electricity.
-There are sites open year round.
-There are flush toilets, coin showers, and a dump station.
-The campsites offer good room for trailers and RVs and nice level gravel pads.
+The Potawatomi State Park campground offers 123 campsites, 40 with electricity.
+Four group sites can accommodate up 30 people each for your family reunion, two of which are RV sites with the other two being tent-only.
+These are sites open year-round.
+Flush toilets, coin showers, and a dump station are available.
+The campsites offer plenty of space with level gravel pads for trailers and RVs.
 Most sites are back-in.
-The campground is deep in the trees for welcome shade in summer.
-There are picnic tables and fire rings at each site.
-The campground is close to a very nice section of sand shoreline with access, but it's still a short drive to the boat launch area.
+The campground is deep in the trees for welcome shade in the summer and has picnic tables and fire rings at each site.
+Daisy Field Campground is located near the pristine sandy shoreline with access to fishing, and it is just a short drive to the boat launch area.

 Seasonal activities in Potawatomi State Park

 The park offers some of the best swimming around.
 There are several protected areas to swim, such as the crystal clear waters of Sawyer Harbor and the shallows along the shoreline of Lake Michigan.
 Just watch for signs of danger and follow the code of not splashing or making loud noises around those who are fishing.
 It's a great way to cool off after a full day of exploring.